exaloop/codon/docs/sphinx/parallel.rst

+.. _parallelism:

 Parallelism and Multithreading
 ==============================

-Seq supports parallelism and multithreading via OpenMP out of the box.
+Codon supports parallelism and multithreading via OpenMP out of the box.
 Here's an example:

 .. code-block:: seq